AIR-DISCOVER/SCP-Diff-Toolkit/README.md

 |Spatial Prior|12.83|66.77|94.29|20.86|64.46|16.03|
 |Joint Prior|10.53|67.92|94.65|25.61|71.79|12.66|

-We provide a download link for our finetuned ControlNets and reduced statistics in our [[huggingface]](https://huggingface.co/c7w/SCP-Diff/tree/main) page.
+We omit the download link for the pretrained models and statistics due to anonymous review.
+We will release the pretrained models and statistics after the review process.

 For inference, we need to use categorial and spatial prior.
 You can run `noise_prior_inference.py`:
 ```bash